julienrf/scala-lessons/course/slides/sbt.md

 - How to recompile only the sources impacted by a given modification?

-- What if my project depends on a third-party library?
+- What if your project depends on a third-party library?

 - How to handle a whole project lifecycle (testing, packaging, publishing, etc.)?